Relative tensor triangular Chow groups for coherent algebras: The case of coherent commutative OX -algebras

 \section{The case of coherent commutative \texorpdfstring{$\mathcal{O}_X$}{OX}-algebras}

 In the following, we will show, how the framework we have set up lets us deal with finite morphisms between noetherian schemes.
-Let $X$ be a noetherian separated scheme and $\mathcal{A}$ a \emph{commutative} $\mathcal{O}_X$-algebra which is \emph{coherent} as an $\mathcal{O}_X$-module.
-Then $\mathcal{A}$ corresponds to an affine morphism $\varphi: Y := \mathbf{Spec}(\mathcal{A}) \to X$ and there is an equivalence of categories $\Theta:\mathrm{Qcoh}(\mathcal{A}) \cong \mathrm{Qcoh}(\mathcal{O}_Y)$ that makes the following diagram commute up to natural isomorphism:
+Let~$X$ be a noetherian separated scheme and~$\mathcal{A}$ a \emph{commutative}~$\mathcal{O}_X$-algebra which is \emph{coherent} as an~$\mathcal{O}_X$-module.
+Then~$\mathcal{A}$ corresponds to an affine morphism~$\varphi: Y \coloneqq \relSpec\mathcal{A} \to X$ and there is an equivalence of categories~$\Theta:\Qcoh(\mathcal{A}) \cong \Qcoh(\mathcal{O}_Y)$ that makes the following diagram commute up to natural isomorphism:

-Let us note that $\Theta$ also restricts to an equivalence between the subcategories of coherent modules and the restriction makes a diagram similar to (\ref{eqncoherentcommutative}) commute, with $\mathrm{Qcoh}(-)$ replaced by $\mathrm{Coh}(-)$.
+Let us note that~$\Theta$ also restricts to an equivalence between the subcategories of coherent modules and the restriction makes a diagram similar to (\ref{eqncoherentcommutative}) commute, with~$\Qcoh(-)$ replaced by~$\coh(-)$.
 The following three results should be well-known.

-\begin{lemma} The morphism $\varphi$ is finite.
-In particular, $Y$ is noetherian and separated. \end{lemma} \begin{proof} This is an immediate consequence of the construction of $\mathbf{Spec}(\mathcal{A})$: over each open affine $U = \mathrm{Spec}(R)$ of $X$ lies an open affine $\mathrm{Spec}(\mathcal{A}(U))$, and $\mathcal{A}(U)$ is a finite $R$-module since $\mathcal{A}$ was assumed to be a coherent sheaf on $X$. \end{proof}
+\begin{lemma} The morphism~$\varphi$ is finite.
+In particular,~$Y$ is noetherian and separated. \end{lemma} \begin{proof} This is an immediate consequence of the construction of~$\relSpec\mathcal{A}$: over each open affine~$U = \Spec R$ of~$X$ lies an open affine~$\Spec\mathcal{A}(U)$, and~$\mathcal{A}(U)$ is a finite~$R$-module since~$\mathcal{A}$ was assumed to be a coherent sheaf on~$X$. \end{proof}

-\begin{lemma} Let $f: Y \to X$ be a morphism of schemes and assume $X$ locally noetherian. \begin{enumerate} \item For any coherent $\mathcal{O}_X$-module $M$, we have $\mathrm{Supp}(f^*(M)) = f^{-1}(\mathrm{Supp}(M))$. \item Suppose $f$ is finite.
-For any closed subset $Z \subset \mathrm{im}(f)$, we have
+\begin{lemma} Let~$f: Y \to X$ be a morphism of schemes and assume~$X$ locally noetherian. \begin{enumerate} \item For any coherent~$\mathcal{O}_X$-module~$M$, we have~$\Supp(f^*(M)) = f^{-1}(\Supp(M))$. \item Suppose~$f$ is finite.
+For any closed subset~$Z \subset \im(f)$, we have

-and for any closed set $W \subset Y$, we have
+and for any closed set~$W \subset Y$, we have

-\end{enumerate} \end{lemma} \begin{proof}[Sketch of the proof] For the first assertion we can assume that $X,Y$ are affine, in this case the statement is proved in Atiyah-MacDonald, Chap.
-3, exercise 19(viii).
+\end{enumerate} \end{lemma} \begin{proof}[Sketch of the proof] For the first assertion we can assume that~$X,Y$ are affine, in this case the statement is proved in \cite[exercise~3.19(viii)]{MR242802}.
 For the second statement, we consider the fibre square

 and use that for finite and surjective morphisms, domain and codomain have the same Krull dimension.
 The last assertion follows from the second one by considering the composition~$f|_W: W \to Y \xrightarrow{f} X$. \end{proof}